MAVRL: Learning Reward Functions from Multiple Feedback Types with Amortized Variational Inference: Implementation Details

 \subsection{Model Architecture}

 The reward encoder $q_\theta$ and Q-value estimator $Q_\phi$ were implemented as two-layer MLPs with Leaky ReLU activations.
-For grid environments, we used 64 hidden units per layer, learning rate $5 \times 10^{-4}$, batch size 32, and state-only rewards $R(s)$.
-For control tasks (\cartpole, \acrobot, \lander), we used 256 hidden units per layer, learning rate $10^{-4}$, batch size 128, and state-action rewards $R(s,a)$.
-All models were trained using AdamW with gradient clipping (max norm 1.0) \citep{DBLP:journals/corr/abs-1711-05101}.
+For grid environments, we used learning rate $5 \times 10^{-4}$, batch size 32, and state-only rewards $R(s)$.
+For control tasks (\cartpole, \acrobot, \lander), we used learning rate $10^{-4}$, batch size 128, and state-action rewards $R(s,a)$.
+All models were trained using AdamW with gradient clipping (max norm 1.0) \citep{loshchilovDecoupledWeightDecay2019}.
 The reward encoder parameterizes a Gaussian posterior with a standard normal prior, trained via the reparameterization trick.
 Expert reference policies were trained with StableBaseline3's DQN implementation (all except \lander) and PPO implementation (\lander) \citep{stable-baselines3}.
-For each environment and feedback combination, we treat $\lambda_\text{TD}$ and $\lambda_{TD}$ as hyperparameters and select the best-performing setting from $\{0.5, 1.0\}$ using the same tuning procedure applied uniformly to all methods.
-Model and training code was implemented with PyTorch \citep{DBLP:journals/corr/abs-1912-01703}.
-The source code is supplied as supplementary material.